Travel Log

 Long live the queen of the skies!

-I was privileged to sit in the left seat and was taught how to fly the aircraft by a former 747 captain himself from British Airways.
+I was privileged to sit in the left seat and was taught how to fly the aircraft by a former 747 captain himself from BA.
 I started with flying a few circuits out of Heathrow.
 It didn’t take me much time to fall in love with the aircraft.
-I can only imagine how much the pilots loved flying this airplane in real life.
+I can only imagine how much the pilots must have loved flying this airplane in real life.
 There was a lot to learn.
 I asked a lot of questions since there was so much to know.
 There is a certain sense of intimacy in getting to know an aircraft up close.
 I was surprised to find out that a single engine rundown on a 747 would invoke no emergency to return back.
-In fact you could continue flying as long as you managed the failure and the fuel balance well.
+In-fact you could continue flying as long as you managed the failure and the fuel balance well.

 To me this experience invoked a deep sense of respect and admiration for the passion Dan has for this aircraft.
 He truly loves it and he has kept its spirit alive even though the airline retired her from service back in 2020.
 It was inspiring to come across such an initiative.
 To pull this off must have been no easy feat.
 It tells you a lot about having a passion for flying and loving it so fondly.